 Yes.
 Kinetic Medicine is a registered NDIS provider, and many of our clients use their NDIS funding to access our services, including programs at the ExoMove Clinic.
 We can work with you and your support coordinator to ensure the therapy aligns with the goals outlined in your NDIS plan.
 We encourage you to discuss this with us during your initial consultation.

-To ensure the highest standard of care, our ExoMove Clinic and the HAL therapy service are currently offered exclusively at our purpose-built Albury clinic.
+To ensure the highest standard of care, our ExoMove Clinic and the HAL therapy service are currently offered exclusively at our fully equipped Albury clinic.
 This allows us to house the specialised equipment and our dedicated clinical team in one central, expert location.

 Contact our team to book a consultation, or simply fill out the form to register your interest and we will be in touch.
 Let's explore how the ExoMove Clinic can support your recovery journey.